 2. Why do clients ask for terms?

-Clients ask for payment terms for a simple reason; it’s to their advantage.
+Clients ask for payment terms for a simple reason: it’s to their advantage.
 They get the benefits of your product or service for up to 60 days before having to pay you.
-Arguably, offering terms is similar to giving your client a short-term loan that is interest-free.
+Arguably, offering terms is similar to giving your client a short-term, interest-free loan.

-Larger companies usually work only with vendors that offer payment terms.
+Larger companies usually work only with vendors who offer payment terms.
 Consequently, small companies must be prepared to offer terms to remain competitive.

-3. Financial risks of net 30 terms (or longer)
+3. Financial risks of net-30 accounts (or longer)

 Offering terms increases the risk of cash flow problems or bad debt.
 Typically, most financial problems related to offering terms result from one of the following situations.